 Specialty interests: Minimally invasive aortic valve surgery, management of patients with bicuspid aortic valve disease, reoperative valve surgery, aortic root surgery, aortic aneurysm surgery, hybrid aortic operations, radiation-induced heart disease, constrictive pericarditis, long-term outcomes after bioprosthetic valve replacement

 Number of Procedures Performed: Cleveland Clinic surgeons perform more than 4,000 heart surgeries each year.
 Of these, Dr. Johnston performs approximately 350 surgeries per year and 20-25 lung transplants per year.
-Since joining Cleveland Clinic in 2008, he has performed 1,021 valve replacement and repairs.
+Since joining Cleveland Clinic in 2008, he has performed 1,021 valve replacement and repairs and approximately 25 lung transplants.

 Success rates: Among top U.S. hospitals for cardiac surgery, Cleveland Clinic’s volume is the highest with the best quality outcomes.
 You can view success rates for specific procedures at http://my.clevelandclinic.org/heart/about-heart-vascular-institute/treatment-outcomes.aspx